 Thank you for donating artistic creations as gifts:

-YES, it took ALL of us, to create Wake Up Humanity!
+YES, it takes ALL of us, to Wake Up Humanity!
 And THAT is a BEAUTIFUL thing.

 “May the song ‘Wake Up Humanity’ be a vessel for Mother Earth to find healing, and humanity to find love and peace.”